charlydev1975/Eureka/README.md

  Download the project / fork it, and plug in your phone to install the project and use the camera.
- If you want to run the code it was done using XCode 14.0 and tested it in an iPhone 14 Pro simulator running iOS 16.0 If you want you can use [Robots and Pencils](https://github.com/RobotsAndPencils/xcodes) to have multiple versions of Xcode installed.
+ If you want to run the code it was done using XCode 14.0 and tested it in an iPhone 14 Pro simulator running iOS 16.0 If you want, you can use [Robots and Pencils](https://github.com/RobotsAndPencils/xcodes) to have multiple versions of Xcode installed.

  ## Usage